(888) 552-6760 SCHEDULE AN APPOINTMENT

 Most tongue cancer develops from the flat squamous cells that line the surface of the tongue.
 When they begin dividing into a cluster of abnormal cells, that creates a tumor.
 Like many mouth and throat cancers, tongue cancer is associated with heavy tobacco and alcohol use, as well as with the human papillomavirus (HPV).

-This disease primarily affected older men in the past, but rates among women and younger people have risen in recent decades—and it’s thought HPV infection is partially responsible.
-HPV is the most common sexually transmitted disease, infecting nearly all sexually active people.
+This disease primarily affected older men in the past, but rates among women and younger people have risen in recent decades—and it’s thought that HPV infection is partially responsible.
+HPV is the most common sexually transmitted infection, affecting nearly all sexually active people.
 Some strains cause genital warts.
 Others have been linked to cancers of the cervix, genitals, anus, mouth and throat.

 Other tongue cancer risk factors

-In addition to tobacco and alcohol use and HPV infection, other risk factors for mouth and throat cancers include:
+In addition to tobacco and alcohol use and HPV infection, other risk factors for mouth and throat cancers are listed below.

-• Poor nutrition: Eating a diet low in fruits and vegetables and sources of vitamin A
+• Eating a diet low in fruits and vegetables and sources of vitamin A

 • Weakened immune system